mohd-faizy/Machine-Learning-Algorithms/README.md

 This represents a decision tree to predict customer churn.
 First split is based on monthly charges amount.
 Then the algorithm keeps asking questions to separate class labels.
 The questions get more specific as the tree gets deeper.

+The aim of the decision tree algorithm is to increase the predictiveness as much as possible at each partitioning so that the model keeps gaining information about the dataset.
+Randomly splitting the features does not usually give us valuable insight into the dataset.
+Splits that increase purity of nodes are more informative.
+The purity of a node is inversely proportional to the distribution of different classes in that node.
+The questions to ask are chosen in a way that increases purity or decrease impurity

 ## __04-Support Vector Machine(SVM)__
 Support Vector Machine (SVM) is a supervised learning algorithm and mostly used for classification tasks but it is also suitable for regression tasks.
 SVM distinguishes classes by drawing a decision boundary.
 How to draw or determine the decision boundary is the most critical part in SVM algorithms.
 Before creating the decision boundary, each observation (or data point) is plotted in n-dimensional space. “n” is the number of features used.
 For instance, if we use “length” and “width” to classify different “cells”, observations are plotted in a 2-dimensional space and decision boundary is a line.
 If we use 3 features, decision boundary is a plane in 3-dimensional space.
 If we use more than 3 features, decision boundary becomes a hyperplane which is really hard to visualize.